 Opening new credit card accounts shortly before applying for a mortgage is generally not advisable.
 It’s important to maintain a balance between the amount of available credit and your financial responsibilities.
 Too much available credit can potentially lower your credit score.

-- Shop for mortgage rates all at once.
-Too many credit applications can lower your score, but multiple inquiries from the same type of lender are counted as one inquiry if submitted over a short period of time.
+When you’re actively searching for a mortgage, consider shopping for mortgage rates all at once.
+Making too many credit applications within a short timeframe can potentially have a negative impact on your credit score.
+However, it’s important to note that multiple inquiries from the same type of lender are typically counted as one inquiry when made within a limited period.

 - Steer Clear of Finance Companies

 In your journey toward securing a mortgage, it’s prudent to avoid finance companies, even if you’re confident in your ability to make payments on time.
 Finance companies often charge high-interest rates, which could be perceived as a sign of poor credit management.
 Opting for traditional lenders is usually a more favorable choice.

 This advice, aimed at helping you manage your credit wisely, is vital when it comes to preparing for major financial milestones like home ownership.
 By following these recommendations, you can enhance your creditworthiness, making it easier to qualify for loans and secure favorable terms.
 Remember that responsible credit management is a journey towards achieving your financial goals.